Returning to CSU

 - CSU Career Center

 - Every semester, the Education Abroad Office partners with the CSU Career Center to offer internationally-focused workshops.
-Past workshop topics have included Education Abroad on your Resume and in the Interview and Working Abroad.
+Past workshop topics have included how to feature your education abroad experience on a resume, talking about your experiences in an interview, and opportunities to work abroad.
 The workshops are designed to help you take the next step in your career or grad school aspirations.
 See Education Abroad’s calendar for future Education Abroad focused workshops.

 - Office of Scholarship & Fellowship Advising offers scholarship info sessions and workshops for nationally and internationally competitive scholarships and fellowships every semester.
 Past workshops have included: